 How to Use HypaSites Effectively: The Complete Tutorial

-This tutorial covers the full picture: brief-writing, bulk generation, brand kits, deployment, and the common mistakes that produce mediocre output.
+This tutorial covers the full picture: brief-writing, bulk generation, brand kits, one-click publishing, lead capture, the built-in CRM and pipeline, automated emails and campaigns, full funnels, and the common mistakes that produce mediocre output.
 Just signed up?
 Start at the top.
 Already generating pages but feeling like the output could be sharper?
 Jump straight to brief-writing.
 That's where most quality issues originate.

 For the full technical reference, the HypaSites documentation covers every feature in detail.
 This tutorial is the practical companion, focused on getting results rather than documenting features.